shivangjhalani/shivangjhalani/README.md

 ### About me
 Hi there!
 I'm Shivang Jhalani, a first-year Computer Science student at PES University, Bangalore.

 I'm on a quest to peel through the layers of abstractions and build my computer knowledge from the ground up and have a very strong foundation, much like the tech boomers 🤓, I am very curious to know why they built the way they built it.
+I want to build very nice things in a very nice way, very vague ik, am still figuring out stuff as well.

 I started off with web development but It took me too long to realise that frontend doesn't really interest me that much, I am not fond of working behind soo many layers of abstractions without knowing whats behind (or maybe its just a skill issue).
 What now interests me much more are backend stuff and learning core CS concepts.